SongZhizhai/EasyNOMP/README.md

 https://github.com/foxer666/node-open-mining-portal/issues/106<br />
 https://github.com/foxer666/node-open-mining-portal/issues/145<br />

 Please monitor those issues on GitHub.
 If you have more than 10 miners, this bug affects you.
-The bug is with the payment processor's batch payments when it pays an invalid address, or more than 10-15 miners at the same time, and it fails the whole payment batch.
+The bug is with the payment processor's batch payments when there are too many inputs and outputs to the transaction, and it fails the whole payment batch.

 ***This crypto is not lost, it is still in your pool wallet.*** Once the fix is made, you can update EasyNOMP and restart the pool, and the payments should then go through.
+Optionally you can manually send payments to workers.

 Once fixed, I will push the fix to parent project [1301313Y/BootNOMP](https://github.com/1301313Y/BootNOMP) and original project [foxer666/node-open-mining-portal](https://github.com/foxer666/node-open-mining-portal)